zachkirsch/JumboSmash/README.md

 yarn install
 ```

-Running the app will open a new window to run the packager (if it's not already
-running)
+The app needs to be compiled to Javascript (from Typescript) to function.
+You can do this

-In a separate window, you can run `yarn watch` to watch for changes to the
+by running `yarn build`.
+You can instead run `yarn watch` to build and watch for changes to the
-typescript, and automatically compile to javascript when necessary
+typescript, and automatically compile to javascript when necessary.

+Running the app via one of the commands below will open a new window to run the packager
+(if it's not already running)

 #### iOS